IIPCVLAB/LCCNet/README.md

 ```

 ### Acknowledgments
- We are grateful to Daniele Cattaneo for his [github repository](https://github.com/cattaneod/CMRNet).
+ We are grateful to Daniele Cattaneo for his CMRNet [github repository](https://github.com/cattaneod/CMRNet).
 We use it as our initial code base.

 [correlation_package](models/LCCNet/correlation_package) was taken from [flownet2](https://github.com/NVIDIA/flownet2-pytorch/tree/master/networks/correlation_package)